CeciliaSG/pp5_hotel_e-commerce/README.md

 -	The updated cart button was clicked.

 **Result:**
-When the form is filled out and the book now button is clicked the booking and payment goes through and a confirmation message is displayed.
+- When the form is filled out and the book now button is clicked the booking and payment goes through and a confirmation message is displayed.

-An email is also sent to the users email address and a booking containing all information appears in the admin.
+- An email is also sent to the users email address and a booking containing all information appears in the admin (the process is a little slow and it would be good to add a spinner so the user know what is happening).
 An entry for the charge is also visible in Stripe.

-The update cart button takes the user back to the cart when it is clicked.
+- The update cart button takes the user back to the cart when it is clicked.

 **Note!**
 The input field for card details was tested on a laptop,  a large screen, iphone 10, Ipad and Iphone 8. it works well on all but one screen, the iphone 8 where there seems to be an issue with th input overlapping.
 I was unable to resolve this issue. but it works fine on all other screens.